 The result?
 Setting yourself up to successfully execute an action.

-Instead of rushing out of bed for a meeting, checking emails, or hurriedly whisking the kids out the door for school, start your day with the “meez mindset.”
+Instead of rushing out of bed for a meeting, checking emails, or jumping on that 8 AM conference call, start your day with the “meez mindset.”

 Take at least 10 minutes (and yes, that may mean resetting your alarm clock) to calmly identify and organize the most important activities of the day.